Cloud computing, what could it do for you?

 Communication such as Skype and WhatsApp.
 These cloud services combine many tools, such as e-mail, voice, chat, videoconferencing, etc. They provide their ‘communication as a service’ via the cloud and store the data generated in the cloud as well.

-Productivity such as Google Docs and Microsoft Office 365.
+Productivity such as Google Docs and Microsoft 365 (Office 365).
 Documents are saved in the cloud and the tools are available on any computer via the cloud.
 Not only do you have all your documents at hand immediately, but it is also much easier to collaborate on documents.
-The many advantages of Office 365 at Combell are summarized in our article 7 reasons to choose Office 365.
+The many advantages of Microsoft 365 at Combell are summarized in our article 7 reasons to choose Microsoft 365 (Office 365).

 Business Management tools such as Salesforce.
 You just order these business tools and feed them with your own data.
 By this means, you can have Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) available anywhere for the sales team, courtesy of the cloud.